 A tragic heir whose descent into madness and death in his father's dungeon became a powerful symbol of Spanish royal tyranny.

-Born in 1545, Don Carlos was the long-awaited male heir to the vast empire of Philip II of Spain.
-His life, however, was shadowed from the start; his mother died just days after his birth.
+Don Carlos was the long-awaited male heir to Philip II of Spain's vast empire.
+His mother died days after his birth.
 As he grew, reports described a young man of erratic temperament and physical ailments, his behavior growing increasingly volatile.
-The breaking point came in early 1568, when his father, the king, ordered his arrest.
-Carlos spent his final six months in solitary confinement in a castle room, dying under mysterious circumstances at just twenty-three.
-His story transcended history, morphing into potent propaganda for Spain's enemies and later inspiring major works by Schiller and Verdi, cementing his legacy as the doomed prince.
+In early 1568, his father ordered his arrest.
+Carlos spent his final six months in solitary confinement in a castle room, dying under mysterious circumstances at twenty-three.
+His story became propaganda for Spain's enemies and later inspired major works by Schiller and Verdi.

 The biggest hits of 1545